FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 3: Design/06-Learning unit development/06-LearningUnitDevelopment.md

 In general, quizzes can be used in a large variety of settings, providing opportunities for reflection, knowledge improvement with feedback or assessment.
 Although they can be setup as formative (after each learning unit) or summative (one exam quiz at the end), from the FAIR-by-design perspective, it is recommended that at least the questions that form the quiz are setup in a formative way, meaning each learning unit comes with a set of questions that are related to that particular learning unit.

-In this way, it is up to the instructor in the end how to setup the assessment: is it going to be multiple quizzes throughout or is it going to be one in the end.
+In this way, it is up to the instructor to setup the assessment: is it going to be multiple quizzes throughout or is it going to be one in the end.

 When designing the quiz questions one should go back to the Bloom's taxonomy introduced in [02 Preparing FAIR learning objects](../../Stage%201:%20Prepare/02-Preparing%20FAIR%20Learning%20Objects/02-Preparing%20FAIR%20Learning%20Objects_cont.md).
 This time however, you are interested in what type of quiz question can be used to assess the knowledge of a different level of the cognitive domain.
 This is presented in the table below.